Mid-City Industrial, Minneapolis: 20th century

 The area features the historically designated Cream of Wheat building on 730 Stinson Boulevard NE that was constructed in 1928.

 In the 1960s a gravel pit closed and construction of interstate highways changed the area’s character.

 21st century

 The neighborhood primarily features industrial and commercial uses, but also includes breweries, lounges, and some residences.
 The area has high levels of formaldehyde contamination and of other industrial pollutants.
 Future plans for the area would improve linkages with the Grand Rounds trail system.
 The Diagonal Trail intersects the neighborhood.

+Demographics

+Though Mid-City Industrial is primarily industrial and was not designed for residential use, the neighborhood has a small population of residents.
+The neighborhood's population has increased in the 21st century with residential conversions of former industrial structures.